Cuba: Independence movements

 Full independence from Spain was the goal of a rebellion in 1868 led by planter Carlos Manuel de Céspedes.
 De Céspedes, a sugar planter, freed his slaves to fight with him for an independent Cuba.
-On 27 December 1868, he issued a decree condemning slavery in theory but accepting it in practice and declaring free any slaves whose masters present them for military service.
+On 27 December 1868, he issued a decree condemning slavery in theory—but accepting it in practice—and declaring free any slaves whose masters presented them for military service.
 The 1868 rebellion resulted in a prolonged conflict known as the Ten Years' War.
-A great number of the rebels were volunteers from the Dominican Republic, and other countries, as well as numerous Chinese indentured servants.
+The Cuban rebels were joined by former Dominican colonial officers and volunteers from Canada, Colombia, France, Mexico, the United States, and Chinese indentured servants, but lacked support from wealthy planters and the majority of slaves.

 The United States declined to recognize the new Cuban government, although many European and Latin American nations did so.
 In 1878, the Pact of Zanjón ended the conflict, with Spain promising greater autonomy to Cuba.
 In 1879–80, Cuban patriot Calixto García attempted to start another war known as the Little War but failed to receive enough support.
-Slavery in Cuba was abolished in 1875 but the process was completed only in 1886.
-An exiled dissident named José Martí founded the Cuban Revolutionary Party in New York in 1892.
-The aim of the party was to achieve Cuban independence from Spain.
-In January 1895, Martí traveled to Monte Cristi and Santo Domingo in the Dominican Republic to join the efforts of Máximo Gómez.
+Slavery in Cuba was abolished in 1875, but the process was completed only in 1886.
+An exiled dissident named José Martí founded the Cuban Revolutionary Party in New York City in 1892.
+The party aimed to achieve Cuban independence from Spain.
+In January 1895, Martí traveled to San Fernando de Monte Cristi and Santo Domingo in the Dominican Republic to join the efforts of Máximo Gómez.
 Martí recorded his political views in the Manifesto of Montecristi.
 Fighting against the Spanish army began in Cuba on 24 February 1895, but Martí was unable to reach Cuba until 11 April 1895.
 Martí was killed in the Battle of Dos Rios on 19 May 1895.
 His death immortalized him as Cuba's national hero.

 Around 200,000 Spanish troops outnumbered the much smaller rebel army, which relied mostly on guerrilla and sabotage tactics.
 The Spaniards began a campaign of suppression.
 General Valeriano Weyler, the military governor of Cuba, herded the rural population into what he called reconcentrados, described by international observers as "fortified towns".
 These are often considered the prototype for 20th-century concentration camps.
-Between 200,000 and 400,000 Cuban civilians died from starvation and disease in the Spanish concentration camps, numbers verified by the Red Cross and United States Senator Redfield Proctor, a former Secretary of War.
+Between 200,000 and 400,000 Cuban civilians died from starvation and disease in the Spanish concentration camps, numbers verified by the Red Cross and United States senator Redfield Proctor, a former Secretary of War.
 American and European protests against Spanish conduct on the island followed.

-The U.S. battleship USS Maine was sent to protect American interests, but soon after arrival, it exploded in Havana harbor and sank quickly, killing nearly three-quarters of the crew.
-The cause and responsibility for the sinking of the ship remained unclear after a board of inquiry.
-Popular opinion in the U.S., fueled by an active press, concluded that the Spanish were to blame and demanded action.
+The U.S. battleship USS Maine was sent to protect American interests, but soon after its arrival, it exploded in the Havana harbor and sank quickly, killing nearly three-quarters of the crew.
+The cause and responsibility for the ship's sinking remained unclear after a board of inquiry.
+Popular opinion in the U.S., fueled by active yellow press, concluded that the Spanish were to blame and demanded action.
 Spain and the United States declared war on each other in late April 1898.